 What is Alzheimer’s disease?
 What are the symptoms of Alzheimer’s?
 What are my loved one’s best options for Alzheimer’s care?

-Alzheimer’s is considered a terminal condition, with an average life expectancy of 4 to 8 years after diagnosis, though some individuals live 15 or 20 years after their initial diagnosis.
-It is the sixth leading cause of death in the US.
+As a terminal condition, those with Alzheimer's have an average life expectancy of 4-8 years after diagnosis.
+However, there have been some cases of people living 15-20 years after the initial diagnosis.
+Right now, it's the sixth leading cause of death in America.

-Other risk factors include: sleeping problems, high stress levels, heavy smoking, heavy drinking, a history of head trauma, exposure to air pollution, and others.
+Other risk factors include sleeping problems, high-stress levels, a history of head trauma, heavy smoking, heavy drinking, and exposure to air pollution, among others.

-Alzheimer’s disease has a wide range of symptoms.
-Most symptoms of Alzheimer’s, particularly early on, are expressed through a person’s speech, thought patterns, and behaviors, particularly early in the disease.
+When it comes to Alzheimer’s, there is a wide range of symptoms associated with the condition.
+Most of these symptoms are expressed through a person’s speech, thought patterns, and behaviors, particularly early in the disease.

 The most prominent symptoms of Alzheimer’s include:

-At first, symptoms will be mild and will have minimal impact on a person's life.
+In the beginning, symptoms are mild and have minimal impact on a person's life.
 With the progression of the disease, things change, and symptoms can quickly turn from mild to moderate to severe.
-By the final stages of the disease, the person may lose all short-term and long-term memory, the ability to speak and to understand speech, and the ability to perform basic personal activities, such as how to use the bathroom or eat on their own.
+In the end stages of the condition, the individual may lose all short and long-term memory, as well as the ability to understand speech or speak, and the ability to perform basic personal activities like going to the bathroom or feeding themselves.

-Currently, there is no known cure for Alzheimer’s disease, and the disease’s progress is believed to be irreversible.
-While scientists continue to search for a cure, modern treatments for Alzheimer’s are limited to those that may prevent the disease, delay its initial symptoms, or slow its progress.
+Presently, there is no cure for Alzheimer’s.
+The disease is progressive and is believed to be irreversible.
+There are, however, several modern treatments that can delay its initial symptoms or slow its progress.